 Session completed.

-With the credentials, I signed in to the Jenkins instance as the user jennifer:
+With the credentials, I signed in to the Jenkins instance as the user jennifer

-There are two ways to escalate privileges on this machine, one is by revealing the private SSH key for root through a pipeline script, and the other is decrypting the private SSH key for root from the global credentials.
+There are two ways to escalate privileges on this machine, one is by revealing the private SSH key for root

 Priv Esc Method: Pipeline Script

-An SSH private key credential for root was stored in DashboardManage JenkinsCredentialsSystemGlobal credentials (unrestricted):
+An SSH private key credential for root

-Global credentials root user
+→ Global credentials (unrestricted)

-To check the installed plugins, I went to DashboardManage JenkinsPluginsInstalled Plugins and found SSH Agent Plugin:
+To check the installed plugins, I went to Dashboard

-Jenkins Installed Plugins
+→ Installed Plugins

-The SSH Agent Plugin is designed to manage the use of SSH credentials within a Jenkins job, allowing for commands to be run over SSH during the build process.
-This could be leveraged to print the private SSH key for the root user.
-To do this, first I went to the Dashboard page and created a job:
+is designed to manage the use of SSH credentials within a Jenkins job, allowing for commands to be run over SSH during the build process.
+This could be leveraged to print the private SSH key for the root

-I chose the Pipeline option:
+I chose the Pipeline

 On the configuration page, I added the following Pipeline script: